-Line 1 - To determine the amount to write on Form IL-1041, Line 1, complete the worksheet.
-This worksheet reports federal taxable income (loss) without regard to any federal net operating loss deduction (FNOLD).
-To report net operating loss deductions, see Part I - specific instructions for Line 4g, and Part III - specific instructions for Line 1b.
+Line 1 - To determine the amount to write on Line 1 of Form IL-1041, complete the worksheet.
+This worksheet reports federal taxable income or loss without regard to any federal net operating loss deduction (FNOLD).
+To report net operating loss deductions, See Part I - specific instructions for Line 4g, and Part III specific instructions for Line 1b.